What is it about?

 “Yet everyone from the Middle and the Center keeps calling me that.”

-“Look around you,” he begins, his voice calm, “What do you see?”
+“Look around you,” he begins, his voice calm.
+“What do you see?”

-“You do not have a choice.”
-His voice clung to my ears, bitterness lingering in the air.
-I frown, letting a scoff escape me wondering why I even try to argue against him.
-He clearly takes note of that, raising his eyebrows, jerking his head towards the crowd, towards the banner of names that soon will be burned for the Divines to claim what is rightfully theirs.
+I frown in thought, and he clearly takes note of that, raising his eyebrows, jerking his head toward the crowd and the banner of names that soon will burn for the Divines to claim what is rightfully theirs.

-“Fine,” I finally say, digging my nails deep into my palms, “but I won’t take up the role as Commander.
+“Fine,” I finally say, digging my nails deep into my palms.
+“But I won’t take up the role as Commander.
 Not until I meet up with Sayna to assess my condition.”
-I’m hoping he bites and Sayna’s medical assessment will relieve me of duties as Commander.
+I’m hoping he bites, and Sayna’s medical assessment will relieve me of duties as Commander.

-He gives an approving nod, “Very well.
+He gives an approving nod.
+“Very well.
 I’ll make sure she makes time for you.”

-A moment passes and no words come out from either of us.
-He gives me a slight nod, his gaze locks on a Lieutenant standing further away from the arch and disappears into the crowd.
 Sobs continue to echo from every direction, yells of anger and spitting curses.
 I trace their familiar faces, yet they couldn’t be more foreign as they blur together.
-Colors of different hues such as ebony, copper and porcelain twirling and moving all over the Great Hall.
-Strands of hair, reminding me of the dark harsh nights at the Hold, or the rough sands at the Front, and for a moment, the flickering heat of a blazing fire.
+Colors of different hues—ebony, copper, and porcelain—twirl and move all over the Great Hall.
+Strands of hair remind me of the dark, harsh nights at the Hold, or the rough sands at the Front—and for a moment—the flickering heat of a blazing fire.
 And then it gets me thinking of the colors that are missing, that are no longer here and never will be.
-Until there’s only one color that hovers above all of them.
-The dark blue banner hung high from the ceiling.
-The banner of the Third Stronghold hanging over the people pushing and shoving below, reminding me of what they are.
-Soldiers.
-And that’s all they ever will be.
-That’s all I’ll ever be.
-I’ve built a wall around me, piece by piece, layer by layer that not even a Stonetail could break through.

 I am a soldier first.